Garrett McKinnon

 Bio

-McKinnon’s current book project, “Automating Violence: A History of United States Drone Warfare,” offers a cultural history of machine war, masculinity, and personal loss tracing U.S. drone war from its emergence during World War I up to the present.
+McKinnon’s current book project, “Automating Violence: A History of United States Drone Warfare,” offers a cultural history of machine war, masculinity, and personal loss tracing U.S. drone war from its emergence during World War I up to the present moment.

-During 2023-2024, he is the inaugural Pearson Fellow in Aerospace History at the Linda Hall Library of Science, Engineering, and Technology.
+During the 2023-2024 academic year, he is the inaugural Pearson Fellow in Aerospace History at the Linda Hall Library of Science, Engineering, and Technology.

 Education